-Mission: The members of the 108th Wing, New Jersey Air National Guard, fill a multitude of missions at Joint Base McGuire-Dix-Lakehurst, New Jersey.
-The 108th's service to the State and Nation is diverse.
-The 204th Intelligence Squadron supports both the Air Mobility Command and the USAF Expeditionary Center and the 150th Special Operations Squadron, operating the C-32, provides a dedicated rapid response airlift to the Department of Defense in support of United States Government crisis response to events abroad and domestically.
+Mission: The members of the 108th Wing, New Jersey Air National Guard, fill a multitude of missions at Joint Base McGuire-Dix-Lakehurst, N.J.
+The 108th's service to the state and nation is diverse.
+The 204th Intelligence Squadron supports both the Air Mobility Command and the USAF Expeditionary Center, and the 150th Special Operations Squadron, operating the C-32, provides a dedicated rapid response airlift to the Department of Defense in support of U.S. Government crisis response to events abroad and domestically.
 The 140th Cyber Operations Squadron, activated in 2015, operates the cyber vulnerability assessment and the hunter weapon system.
-Add in the medical personnel, civil engineers, security forces, supply, operations, communications, personnel, finance and the other Airmen that make up the 108th; the Wing continues to fulfill its missions and goals with excellence.
+Add in the medical personnel, civil engineers, security forces, supply, operations, communications, personnel, finance and the other Airmen that make up the 108th; the wing continues to fulfill its missions and goals with excellence.

 History: The tradition of the 108th Wing began with the September 1928 organization of the 119th Observation Squadron, Air Corps and New Jersey National Guard.
 The lineage of the 119th was transferred when it was redesignated the 490th Fighter Squadron in August 1943, and again in June 1945 when it became the 119th Fighter Squadron.
 In May 1949, the 141st Tactical Fighter Squadron was activated at Mercer Airport in Trenton.
 In the fall of 1957, both the Wing and the squadron moved to McGuire.
 The 141st dates back to 1917 and is one of the Air Force's oldest squadrons.
 The squadron's distinctive tiger patch depicts the Princeton University tiger in honor of Hobie Baker, who was a distinguished Princeton athlete and later became the first commander of the 141st.
 The 141st was later equipped with F-105B fighter-bombers and both F-4D and F-4E Phantom IIs.
 In October 1991, the squadron began its conversion to the KC-135E and was redesignated the 141st Air Refueling Squadron.